irrealis/notes/README.md

 - What is the _simplex algorithm for linear programming_?
 - What is the _AKS primality-checking algorithm_?
 - What is the _KMP string-matching algorithm_?
+- What are max and typical IO rates for:
+  - Hard drives
+  - SSD drives
+  - NVMe M.2 drives

 ## Wishlist: